hoonoh/aws-spot-price/README.md

 Limits list of price information items to be returned.

+#### --json | -j

+Outputs in JSON format.
+This option will silence any progress output.

 #### <a name="accessKeyId"></a>--accessKeyId

 Specific AWS Access Key ID.
 Requires `--secretAccessKey` option to be used together.